salvacorts/Distributed-Hash-Table/README.md

 ## Description

-We reworked our key distribution method for this assignment by assigning each Node a hash value (or several) and giving it control of each key below than or equal to its hash value, and greater than the last Node's hash value in the circle.
+To implement data replication, we added an optional reps (repititions) field to the KeyValueRequest protobuf object.

-Upon a node leaving, its hash values are removed from the circle and thus every key that it would've received is taken care of by the next node in the circle.
-Upon rejoining, its hash values are readded to the circle.
+Upon receiving a PUT or DELETE request, a node will set the reps field to 2 and then forward it to the next node in the hash circle.
+This results in 3 nodes having a copy of the key-value.

+Because GET requests are automatically routed to subsequent nodes in the hash circle, this results in successful data retrieval when some nodes are down.

+We also added another rejoin protocol - each reactivated node will individually test every node to see if it is alive, without starting epidemics or relying on others.

 ## Servers